methodphoto/methodphoto/books/the-prismatic-pond.md

 ### It Began With a Riot of Colour…

-This hyper-local photographic project focuses on a local pond at Forty Hill in Enfield, London.
-Less than a kilometre away from my house, the transformation of the space began under the surface in the winter of 2017.
+This book on a small pond at Forty Hall in Enfield, London, less than a kilometre away from my house.<br />
+The transformation of the space began under the surface in the winter of 2017.

 ### A Transformative Process